jtn-ms/handy/README.md

    Thanks to Ofek Lev for his [hatch](https://github.com/ofek/hatch).

-### TIP - FOR CREATING A REPO USING HATCH
+### TIP - FOR CREATING A REPO USING HATCH & HANDY

       If you want to use this repo as a guide for packaging your source to pypi, you can follow the below steps.
       1. !nstall h@tch
       $ pip install hatch
       2. check !f the pkg n@me in your m!nd !s a1re@dy t@ken 0r n0t.